zanenzhang/CIS5500-Team-Project_Web-Application/README.md

 ![RedLogo](https://user-images.githubusercontent.com/71825413/185238293-f0140573-f7e2-4158-aac8-873ac2126e20.png)

 **Welcome to TubeDB!
-This is Team BugBusters' final project for CIS5500.**
+This is Team BugBusters' final project submission for CIS5500.**

 **Abstract:**
 Founded in 2005, YouTube is one of the most visited websites in the world and boasts over 35 billion monthly visits1.
 Hosting videos from a plethora of different categories and countries, YouTube naturally offers a rich catalog of data from which to build a database application.
 As YouTube videos possess diverse details and classifiers and are hosted on channels with a separately unique set of details, an opportunity exists to perform complex database queries and deliver valuable insights as well as potentially engaging video content.